 Mary Dailey Brown, Co-Founder, President, and CEO of SowHope, grew up on a dairy farm in Illinois.
 She attended Southern Illinois University where she received two Bachelor of Arts, in Photography and Psychology.
 After graduating, she became a summer intern at the White House and was soon hired as a White House Photographer, serving both Jimmy Carter and Ronald Reagan.

-Mrs. Brown was inspired by the way that President Carter and Mrs. Carter treated people, regardless of whether the people were heads of state or maids, including greeting everyone, even on elevators and back halls.
-She was always impressed that somebody that important would take time for everyone.
-It also showed her the value of each person.
+The way that President Carter Mrs. Carter treated all people, regardless of whether someone was a head of state or a main, inspired Mrs. Brown.
+The President and First Lady greeted everyone they met, even on elevators and in the back hallways.
+Mrs. Brown was impressed that two such important people took time everyone.
+It showed Mrs. Brown the value of each person.

 Later in life, Mrs. Brown became the Director of Missions at a large church and was able to travel to dozens of countries within the developing world.
 During this time, she noticed that the local women seemed to be doing all of the hard labor.
-The local leaders of the communities confirmed this fact to her and told her it would not change any time soon.
-Emboldened, Mary set out to look for an opportunity to work for a multinational organization dedicated to the holistic care of women.
+The local leaders of the communities confirmed this fact to her and told her it would not change anytime soon.
+Emboldened, Mrs. Brown set out to look for an opportunity to work for a multinational organization dedicated to the holistic care of women.

 To learn more about SowHope, watch the video below.